groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vtx-to-htm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VTX"
+        - icon: "far fa-file-alt"
           title: " About VTX File Format"
           content: |
-            A basic conversion with Aspose APIs can be done with just 2 lines of code.
-Our APIs are supported on all major platforms and Operating Systems.
-Before executing the code below, please make sure that you have the following prerequisites on your system.
-First you need Microsoft Windows or a compatible OS with .NET Framework and .NET Core, Windows Azure, Mono or Xamarin Platforms, Development environment like Microsoft Visual Studio and Aspose.Words for .NET DLL referenced in your project.
+            A file with VTX extension is a Microsoft Visio drawing template that is saved to disc in XML file format.
+The template is aimed to provide a file with basic settings that can be used to create multiple Visio files of the same settings.
+Another similar format is VST which is saved in binary format rather than XML.
+VTX files are supported with Visio 2010 and newer versions.

           link: "https://docs.fileformat.com/image/vtx/"

     format:
         # format loop
-        - icon: "far fa-file-HTM"
+        - icon: "far fa-file-code"
           title: " About HTM File Format"
           content: |
-            Files with HTM extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox and a number of others.
-It defines the markups for creating static pages to be published on World Wide Web (WWW) for access by others.
-These markups tell the browsers how to display a web page's contents.
-Such pages can contain plain text, images, hyperlinks to other pages, videos and other media information.
-When a web page is published, you can have a look at the markup code behind it by viewing its page source.
-Modern browsers allow to inspect each section of a web page where each sub-division or markup element in the HTM source is elaborated.
+            Files with .htm extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox, and a number of others.

           link: "https://docs.fileformat.com/web/htm/"